Statistically significant improvement over placebo across multiple endpoints in patients with Huntington’s disease chorea1,2

 TMS confirms the clinical relevance of the change in TMC.
 The TMS assesses all domains of motor dysfunction in HD, including chorea, dystonia, initiation of voluntary movement (dysarthria, tongue protrusion, finger tapping, hand pronation, and supination of hands), gait, and balance.2

-Patients taking AUSTEDO® (deutetrabenazine) tablets achieved greater improvement in the SF-36 Physical Functioning Score at 12 weeks vs placebo (0.74 vs -3.61)2
+• Patients taking AUSTEDO® (deutetrabenazine) tablets achieved greater improvement in the SF-36 Physical Functioning Score at 12 weeks vs placebo (0.74 vs -3.61)2

-The physical functioning portion of the SF-36assesses patients’ reported ability to perform routine physical activities, such as:
+The physical functioning portion of the SF-36 assesses patients’ reported ability to perform routine physical activities, such as:

-dressing
+• dressing

-bathing
+• bathing

-lifting/carrying groceries
+groceries

-walking
+• walking

-moderate to vigorous activities
+vigorous activities

-climbing stairs
+• climbing stairs

-bending, kneeling, or stooping
+or stooping

-Treatment success recognized by both physicians and patients1§
+Treatment success recognized by both patients and physicians1||

 PATIENT GLOBAL IMPRESSION OF CHANGE (PGIC)

-Very much improved /much improved
+much improved

 20%